Scalable target identification for metabolic liver disease

 Project Overview

-In the 3DMASH project, we will utilize organotypic cultures isolated from patients with a clinical diagnosis of MASH and matched controls to comprehensively map tissue interactions and to identify novel targets for pharmacological interventions.
+In the 3DMASH project, we will utilize organotypic cultures isolated from patients with a clinical diagnosis of MASH and matched controls to comprehensively map tissue interactions and identify novel targets for pharmacological interventions.

 Methodology